 A peaceful walk alongside the Morden stream from Cotehele Quay takes you to Cotehele Mill as well as many miles of woodland paths to explore.

 Dogs are welcome on the estate walks, within the Barn Restaurant and shop.
-Only assistance dogs within the house, garden and orchards.
+Only assistance dogs within the house, garden, orchards and mill buildings.

 Cotehele’s Bull Pen Gallery is a showcase of ever-changing high-quality craft from professional West Country artists.
 A pure delight for browsing.
-Open daily mid-Feb to December (except 25 and 26 December).
+Open daily (except 25 and 26 December).